zlt0518/ECE1724-2025F-Rust-Ball-Ball-U/README.md

 - Implemented the mechanism to generate players at random places and generate different types of dots during the game;
 - Debugging and Testing;
 - Wrote presentation and report.

+***Several parts of the code were implemented during live debugging and coding sessions, with commits pushed by a single team member.**

 ## Lesson Learned
 Working on **Ball Ball U** let us use Rust in a way that is very different from small homework problems.
 We had to keep an authoritative game server, a shared-protocol crate, and a real-time client working together.
 Through this process, we became more comfortable with Rust’s ownership rules, async/await, and WebSocket networking, and we saw how these tools can be combined to support a fast PvP game.